-Why Does Your Betta Fish Look Pale?
+Why Does My Betta Fish Look Pale?

 Whatever the cause of your fish turning colors, it’s important to understand why your betta fish is losing its color so that you may treat your tank’s conditions accordingly or prepare to give your betta fish its best last days.